 Brothers Dale, Ron and Bob Myler design mouthpieces to offer horses tongue relief, according to Toklat’s Judy Auble.
 If a horse can’t move his tongue, his neck, back and shoulders are all affected.
 He may evade tongue pressure by grabbing the bit in his teeth and pushing, putting his nose up in the air or holding his nose close to his chest.
-All of these bit evasion techniques are a sign that the horse is not comfortable in his current bit.
+All of these bit evasion techniques are a sign that the horse is not comfortable with its current bit.

 “When you see a dressage horse, he should be relaxed and fluid in his movements,” Auble says.
 “But often, there’s so much pressure on the horse’s mouth that he is stiff and can’t show off his true potential.
-When the horse has a bit mouthpiece that allows his tongue room, he can relax, swallow, and think about the rider’s cues.
+When the horse has a bit mouthpiece that allows tongue room, the horse can relax, swallow, and think about the rider’s cues.
 With more relaxation, he can move more easily and show off his training and abilities.”

 As the international governing body of equestrian sports, FEI permits Myler Bits with model numbers 04, 06, 33, 33 WL (wide low) and 36 mouthpieces for snaffles and bridoons.
 The 02 and 32 mouthpieces were previously approved for snaffles, and are now approved for bridoons.
 Find the bit that is right for your individual horse by filling out the form at: https://www.Toklat.com/Page/Bitting_Assistant.